nicolasberube/Arzette_Randomizer/arzette/docs/setup_en.md

 - Find the save files folder of the game.
 On Windows, it is normally located on `C:\Users\[USER]\AppData\Local\Arzette`.

 - You do not need to back up your save file `savedata.ini`.
 The Archipelago save file will be separate as `savedata_rando.ini`.
+Note that if you play multiple players on the same seed, there will be save file conflicts and you will need to manage them manually.

 - Start the game either from Steam, or by double clicking on your now patched `Arzette.exe` in your Steam game folder.